-Typically, it may include:

-- (a) rapid switches of funds between banks and/or jurisdictions; - (b) use of cash deposits as collateral security in support of legitimate transactions; - (c) switching cash through a network of legitimate Businesses and "shell" companies across several jurisdictions; or - (d) resale of goods/assets.
+- a.
+Typically, it may include: - b. rapid switches of funds between banks and/or jurisdictions; - c. use of cash deposits as collateral security in support of legitimate transactions; - d. switching cash through a network of legitimate Businesses and "shell" companies across several jurisdictions; or - e. resale of goods/assets.

-4.4 Integration
+4. Integration